 The dark blue speeding curve almost coincided with the red DUI in Periods 7 and 8, and right after that it coincided with the All Crashes line.
-It is interesting to see the close correlation between the Speeding and Fatal crash lines.
+It is interesting to see the correlation between the Speeding and Fatal crash lines.
 Very few fatal crashes do not involve some degree of excessive speed.
-ID/DUI crashes increased in the first week, and while they decreased for a few weeks after that, it was higher than its pre-COVID proportion from Periods 7 and 8, before recently decreasing.
-For more details on Speeding and ID/DUI crashes, please see Section 3.1.
+ID/DUI crashes increased in the first week, and while they decreased for a few weeks after that, it was higher than its pre-COVID proportion from Periods 6 and 7, before recently decreasing.
+For more details on Speeding and ID/DUI crashes, please see Section 4.1.

-According to Alabama crash reports, traffic deaths as of July 7, 2020 were 7.6% lower than this day in 2019.
+According to Alabama crash reports, traffic deaths as of July 14, 2020 were 6.7% lower than this day in 2019.
 However, the fatality rate per mile increased significantly, as it has in all states according to the National Safety Council.
 The total crash frequency through the end of May 2020 was 51,243, as compared to 65,898 for the end of May in 2019.
 This is a 22.2% reduction in total crashes, which provide an excellent proxy for traffic volume (see Section 7 of this report).
 However, the fatal crashes through the end of May 2019 was 333 as opposed to the end of May 2020, which was 297.
-This is a 10.8% reduction, but it is less than half of the overall crash reduction of 22.2%.
+This 10.8% reduction is less than half of the overall crash reduction of 22.2%.
 See Section 4.5 for more information on crash severity.